Quick overview

 Example: the offence of aggravated murder = Whoever intentionally kills another under the circumstances prescribed by law (e.g. in a particularly brutal or torturous manner or with a motive of racial, ethnic or other hatred) shall be punished by imprisonment for fifteen to twenty years or by an exceptional sentence.

-Privileged offence
+Privileged facts

 Example: only one offence is currently covered – the murder of a newborn child by its mother.
 The penalties here are not set as for the ordinary offence of murder, but are more lenient (amounting to imprisonment for three to eight years).
-This is because the woman may be in a specific physical and psychological state after giving birth.
+This is because the woman may be in a specific physical and mental state after giving birth.

 Summary